janarthanan23/Miniproject/README.md

 * Additional Dependencies: Includes TensorFlow, gTTS (for text-to-speech), MediaPipe, OpenCV, and NumPy for efficient handling of video processing and deep learning operations.

+## System Overview

+* Our system is designed to be simple yet highly effective.
+It uses a standard webcam to capture hand gestures and MediaPipe to detect hand landmarks.
+* These gestures are then classified into Tamil text using a Convolutional Neural Network (CNN).
+* Finally, we use the Google Text-to-Speech (gTTS) API to convert this text into natural-sounding Tamil speech.
+* This entire process happens in real-time, providing a seamless interaction experience without requiring expensive hardware.